Our Mission

 What do we do, and what do we do differently?

 NETS is committed to providing for our residents as whole individuals by providing more than just a roof over their heads.
-We strive to provide people with critical resources such as financial literacy classes, professional development, assistance applying to jobs, school, or government benefits, or access to medical care, for their transition or otherwise.
+We strive to provide people with critical resources including but not limited to: financial literacy classes, professional development, assistance applying to jobs, school, or government benefits, or access to medical care, for their transition or otherwise.
 We accomplish this via our direct relationships with other organizations citywide, especially queer and housing focused organizations.
 We also host events where trans* people can pick up life skills, transition supplies and clothing, or just feel connected to their community.
 NETS seeks to empower the trans community directly by putting the tools to take control of their lives directly into their hands.

 Who is NETS for?